PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Therefore, the PowerDNS Recursor by default does not query private space IP addresses.
 This setting can be used to expand or reduce the limitations.

-Queries for names in forward zones and to addresses as configured in any of the settings `forward-zones`_, `forward-zones-file`_ or `forward-zones-recurse`_ are performed regardless of these limitations.
+Queries for names in forward zones and to addresses as configured in any of the settings `forward-zones`_, `forward-zones-file`_, `forward-zones-recurse`_, or `forward-zones-catalog`_ are performed regardless of these limitations.

 .. _setting-ecs-add-for: